 Prior to her role as VP and Chief of Staff, Alison led various functions at HubSpot as Marketing Operations Manager, Sales Operations Senior Manager, and Director of Operations.
 She was previously a User Experience Specialist at Fidelity Investments, focused on the customer experience of their business and customer facing products and websites.

 Alison serves on the board for the non-profit WEST.
 Outside of work, she is a wine and food enthusiast.
 She holds a BS in Human Factors Engineering from Tufts University and an MBA from the Tuck School of Business at Dartmouth.

-Natasha Engan is the Vice President, IBM Security Financial Services Market.
-Her responsibilities include business ownership for the security services and security software within the Financial Services Market.
+Natasha Engan is the SVP of Global Consulting at Deltek.
+Prior to that, she was Vice President of IBM Security Financial Services Market.
+Her responsibilities included business ownership for the security services and security software within the Financial Services Market.

 Prior to this position, Ms. Engan was the Vice President of Security Services, IBM Security North America.
 In this role Ms. Engan had general management responsibility for IBM's Security Services businesses including strategy, P&L management, direct and indirect sales, delivery, and client satisfaction.

 Ms. Engan has held a number of other leadership roles including the Vice President of IBM Cloud Services in North America.
 In this role, Ms. Engan had responsibility for the overall executive management of IBM's cloud services businesses including strategy, market selection, day-to-day sales, P&L management, partner strategy and customer satisfaction.
 She also served as the Vice President of IBM Global Services, Solutions Sales, for the Western United States.
 In that capacity Ms. Engan led IBM ITS's sales initiatives around IT Strategy and Design, Data Center Services, Integrations Communications, End User support, Business Continuity and Resiliency, Security, and Mobility service offerings.